maragelis/NextionMqtt/README.md

  }
 }

-Dont forget to change MQTT_MAX_PACKET_SIZE 128 to 256 in file pubsubclient.h
+Dont forget to change MQTT_MAX_PACKET_SIZE 128 to 256 in file pubsubclient.h if you want to use Large texts in MQTT.

 You will also need this library https://github.com/bborncr/nextion (thanks for this bborncr)